What really was behind Lavan's introductory statement, "If I have now found favor in your eyes"?

-What he had in mind of course, was that the Berachah that Yakov brought with him, should continue unabated.
+What he had in mind of course, was that the Berachah that Yaakov brought with him, should continue unabated.

-Ramban #1, Targum Onkelos and Seforno #1: He had arrived at that conclusion by trial, based on the fact that, since Yakov's arrival, his business-ventures had flourished way above normal, a clear indication of Yakov's righteousness.
+Ramban #1, Targum Onkelos and Seforno #1: He had arrived at that conclusion by trial, based on the fact that, since Yaakov's arrival, his business-ventures had flourished way above normal, a clear indication of Yaakov's righteousness.
 1

-As the Gemara says in B'rachos (42a) 'With a Talmid-Chacham comes Berachah'.
+As the Gemara says, 'With a Talmid-Chacham comes Berachah' (Berachos 42a).